Britons in Europe urged to check their documents for new EU border system

 What is the new EU border system

-Based on current plans, on 6 October the EU Entry/Exit system (EES) will become operational.
+The EU Entry/Exit system (EES) will become operational on 10 November 2024.
 The EES was created to increase security and to ensure that non-EU nationals on short-term visits do not stay more than 90 days in any 180-day period, as required by EU rules.

 The system will apply in the countries of the Schengen area (EU member states except Ireland and Cyprus, plus Iceland, Norway, Switzerland and Liechtenstein), where internal border checks have been abolished.